Raj6939/hypersign-prajna-api-doc/README.md

     }

 Keep more than 2 DID registered for further SSI Operations.
 You can follow the same steps for Creating DID and then Registering it.

+3. **Create Schema**

+   Now click on ```/api/v1/schema``` tab of POST and try it out by following

+   Replace the name value under schema object as ```PascalCase```, ```author``` value by registerd DID id and ```verificationMethodId``` as same we did in Registering DID Document

+   For fields in the schema you have to choose ```camelCase``` variable names

+   Here is an example of a request body

+         {
+           "schema": {
+             "name": "RailwayTicketSchema",
+             "author": "did:hid:testnet:z6MkfUjJyJCCxTXU6N6om8B2WAubhCMECgVpBSwBbqbvVYEy",
+             "description": "Railway ticket schema\"",
+             "additionalProperties": false,
+             "fields": [
+               {
+                 "name": "firstName",
+                 "format": ",
+                 "type": "string",
+                 "required": false
+               },
+               {
+                 "name": "lastName",
+                 "format": ",
+                 "type": "string",
+                 "required": false
+               }
+             ]
+           },
+           "namespace": "testnet",
+           "verificationMethodId": "did:hid:testnet:z6MkfUjJyJCCxTXU6N6om8B2WAubhCMECgVpBSwBbqbvVYEy#key-1"
+         }